sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 After the installation
 ----------------------
+You can test the installation by typing `make check`.
+For more info visit the [tests page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/tests/README.md)

 First of all, make sure your linker is aware of the required libraries and the environment variable *EAR_INSTALL_PATH* is set.
 This variable defines the folder of EAR binaries, libraries and tools.
 For the ease of use, an **environment module** is also configured next to the EAR compilation.
 So locate in `autootools` folder the module file with name `ear-{version}`, and copy it to your module collection folder (e.g. `cp autotools/ear-1.0 /hpc/base/ctt/modulefiles/libraries`).

 Configuration